How to use the Chat API in Zendesk: A step-by-step guide

 Expert Verified

-So, you’re looking to build a custom integration, pull some chat data for a report, or automate a few workflows in Zendesk.
+So, you're looking to build a custom integration, pull some chat data for a report, or automate a few workflows in Zendesk.
 That’s a great goal.
-Using the API gives you the power to really bend the platform to your will.
+Using the API gives you the power to really customize the platform to fit your team's specific needs.

-If that sounds familiar, you’re in the right place.
-This guide is here to cut through the noise.
-We’ll walk through a simple, step-by-step process for using the classic Chat API Zendesk provides.
-We’ll clear up the confusion and get you from scratching your head to making your first successful API call.
+This guide is here to help you navigate these powerful tools.
+We'll walk through a clear, step-by-step process for using the classic Chat API Zendesk provides.
+We’ll show you how to choose the right tools for your goals and get you from your first steps to making your first successful API call.

 What you'll need to get started with the Chat API Zendesk

-Before we roll up our sleeves and dive into the code, let’s do a quick check to make sure you have everything you need.
-Getting this sorted out now will save you a ton of hassle later.
+Before we dive into the steps, let’s do a quick check to make sure you have everything you need.
+Getting this sorted out now will make the process very smooth.

 Here’s a quick checklist:

 • A Zendesk account with API access.
-This is usually available on Zendesk Suite Team plans and up.
-If you’re not sure what plan you have, it’s worth taking a peek at your subscription details to confirm.
+This is available on Zendesk Suite Team plans and up.
+Zendesk offers tiered plans to match different team sizes and needs.

 • Admin permissions.
-You’ll need to be an administrator in your Zendesk account to generate the API keys.
-If you’re not an admin, you’ll have to find the person who is and ask them nicely to help you out.
+You'll need to be an administrator in your Zendesk account to generate the API keys.
+This ensures your integrations are handled securely.

 • An API client.
-You’ll need a way to send requests to the API.
-A tool like Postman is fantastic for this because it lets you test API calls with a user-friendly interface instead of writing code right away.
-Alternatively, you can use cURL directly in your computer’s terminal or jump straight into your favorite programming language.
+You'll need a way to send requests to the API.
+A tool like Postman is fantastic for this because it lets you test API calls with a professional interface.
+Alternatively, you can use cURL directly in your terminal or use your favorite programming language.

 • Basic knowledge of REST APIs.
-You don’t need to be an expert, but having a passing familiarity with ideas like endpoints, GET requests, and authorization headers will make this process feel a lot smoother.
+Having a passing familiarity with ideas like endpoints, GET requests, and authorization headers will help you make the most of Zendesk's robust developer ecosystem.

 A step-by-step guide to using the Chat API Zendesk

-Alright, now that you’ve got all your tools ready, let’s get down to it.
-We’ll start by making sense of the Zendesk landscape and then get our hands dirty with a real API call.
+Alright, now that you've got all your tools ready, let's get down to it.
+We'll start by looking at the Zendesk landscape and then move on to a real API call.

 Step 1: Understand the Chat API Zendesk landscape (Chat vs. Messaging)